1stsetup/node-red-contrib-jsontimer/README.md

 <b>Events</b>

-Topic will contain one of following values:
+Topic property will contain one of following values:
 * settime: when time was set
 * clearedtime: when time was cleared
+* list: will contain a property 'timers' which is an array with each timer currently active
 * alarm: when timer triggered
 * error: when an error occured during setting of timer

 Id property will contain id of timer.<br>
+datetime property will contain unixtime in milliseconds when timer will alert.<br>
+datetimeStr property will contain date and time in readable format when timer will alert.<br>
 Error property will contain error text.